-Associate's Degree 2 years or 60 credit hours 60150%=90 max attempted credit hours Bachelor's Degree Bible and Theology 4 years or 120 credit hours 120150%=180 max attempted credit hours Entrepreneurial Leadership Bachelor's Degree Behavioral Studies 4 years or 126 credit hours 126150%=189 max attempted credit hours
+Associate's Degree 2 years or 60 credit hours 60150%=90 max attempted credit hours Bachelor's Degree 4 years or 120 credit hours 120150%=180 max attempted credit hours Bible and Theology Entrepreneurial Leadership

 EVALUATION PERIOD

 SAP is measured at the end of each academic year (spring) using the quantitative and qualitative methods to ensure completion within the 150% timeframe.
 Students attending summer semester will be evaluated at the end of term.